 The FADC simulation with digitization is still being developed.
-Given the size of a sector, the event size will be estimated with a maximum of 2 clusters of 7 for shower and 2 clusters of 3 preshower and assuming all 9 PMTs of the Cerenkov fire all the time.
-With this assumption the event size is 1160 bytes per event.
+Given the size of a sector, the event size will be estimated with a maximum of 2 clusters of 7 for shower and 2 clusters of 7 preshower and assuming all 9 PMTs of the Cerenkov fire all the time.
+With this assumption the event size is 1480 bytes per event.

-With the trigger rate of 20 kHz, this gives 23.2 MB/s data rate, well under the VME320 backplane transfer rate limit of 200 MB/s.
+With a trigger rate of 20 kHz, this gives 29.6 MB/s data rate, well under the VME320 backplane transfer rate limit of 200 MB/s.